yearn/yearn-vesting-escrow/spec.md

             - can be zero address
         - `cliff_duration`
             - must not exceed vesting duration
+        - `support_vyper`
+            - check we are on mainnet in case someone deploys the contract on other networks
+            - or ask vyper team to make a new multisig using create2 so they can resurrect it on any network
     - actions
         - create a new vesting escrow using `create_minimal_proxy_to`
         - fund it by transferring tokens from `msg.sender` to the newly created `escrow`
         - `initialize` the `escrow`
         - log the creation parameters in `VestingEscrowCreated` event
+        - if `support_vyper > 0`, transfer additional tokens from `msg.sender` to `vyperlang.eth`

 ## Vesting Escrow